-Figure 4: Impact of shocks in COVID-19 mortality.
+Figure 8: Impact of shocks in COVID-19 mortality.

-4.3 IRFs of government interventions to control COVID-19.
+4.3 GIRFs of government interventions to control COVID-19.

 In the early stages of the pandemic, in spring 2020, governments across the world imposed draconian lock downs and restrictions in economic activity to control the exponential growth of COVID-19 infections.
-These lock downs scaled down during summer months before returning the following winter of 2020-2021 but also more recently the winter of 2021-2022 as new variants of the virous emerged.
+These lock downs scaled down during summer months before returning the following winter of 2020-2021 but also in the winter of 2021-2022 as new variants of the virous emerged.

 Lockdowns and economic restrictions would have influenced household debt.
-To examine the response of household debt to such measures we present IRFs.
+To examine the response of household debt to such measures we present GIRFs.
 First, we employ the stringency index, which is a function of nine restrictions and lockdowns such as school closures, workplace closures, and travel bans.
 The index is provided by Oxford COVID-19 Government Response Tracker (OxCGRT) and it is scaled from 0 to 100 with 100 being the strictest restrictions.

-In Figure 5 we present the IRFs of the response of household debt to the stringency index (see first graph, in the first line from the left).
+In Figure 9 we present the GIRFs of the response of household debt to the stringency index (see first graph, in the first line from the left).
 The response of household debt to stringency is positive in the first month, though statistical significance is not high as the standard errors band is wide.
-Similarly, it is the picture for household spending while for household savings the response is zero.
+The GIRFs show that a shock related to lockdowns will increase household debt while its impact on household saving is zero.
+Similarly, it is the picture for household spending.
+Interestingly a shock in lockdown measures would increase GDP in the first month but it turns negative thereafter.

-Figure 5: Impact of shocks in stringency index to global panel VAR variables.
+Figure 9: Impact of shocks in stringency index to global panel VAR variables.

-In Figure 6 we report the IRFs of the response of household debt to cancelling of public events.
-The IRFs are like in Figure 5, and in addition the response of GDP is zero.
+In Figure 10 we report the GIRFs of the response of household debt to cancelling of public events.
+The GIRFs show the response of GDP is zero.
+Standards errors bands are wide implying that there is strong statistical significance though cancelling public events assert a positive effect on household debt.

-Figure 6: Impact of shocks in cancel public events to global panel VAR variables.
+Figure 10: Impact of shocks in cancel public events to global panel VAR variables.

-Figures 7 the IRFs of the response of household debt to school closing.
-These IRFs confirm the above responses.
+Figures 11 the GIRFs of the response of household debt to school closing.
+These GIRFs confirm the above responses.

-Figure 7: Impact of shocks in school closing to global panel VAR variables.
+Figure 11: Impact of shocks in school closing to global panel VAR variables.

-Lastly, Figures 8 present the IRFs of the response of household debt to stay at home advise respectively.
-These IRFs confirm the above responses.
+Lastly, Figures 12 present the GIRFs of the response of household debt to stay at home advise respectively.
+These GIRFs confirm the above responses.

-Figure 8: Impact of shocks in stay at home to global panel VAR variables.
+Figure 12: Impact of shocks in stay at home to global panel VAR variables.